Image

 413 90 Gothenburg

 Fani has a bachelor in Biotechnology at the Rovira i Virgili University in Tarragona, and a master in Basic and translational research in human pathologies at University of Barcelona.
 She received her PhD at the University of Gothenburg in 2019, with the thesis “Neurofilaments as biomarkers of neuronal damage”.
-As of 2020, she is a postdoc in the group, focusing mainly on experimental method development.
+Fani was a postdoc in the group in 2020-2021, and is now holding a permanent researcher position.

 Elisabeth Mellström, PhD student

 Elisabeth received her MD at the University of Perugia, Italy.
 She has around 14 years of experience as a pediatrician, working in Croydon University Hospital, King’s College Hospital and West Middlesex University Hospital in London, and in Centralsjukhuset, Karlstad.
 She is now a specialist in pediatric oncology and hematology at Sahlgrenska University Hospital.
-As of 2019, Elisabeth is a part-time PhD student in the group, focusing mainly on clinical aspects of the project.
+As of 2019, Elisabeth is a part-time PhD student in the group.

 Robert is studying medicine at the University of Gothenburg, and did a summer fellowship in the group in 2020.
-After that, he has continued doing research in parallel with his studies.
+After that he has continued doing research in parallel with his studies, first within the amanuens program, and currently as an associate researcher supported by the Landénska research stipend.